ara-t3/kg-saf/_sources/data.md.txt

   Cultural heritage ontology and KG covering Italian assets.
 Supports advanced reasoning with `SROIQ` DL fragment.

 - **WHOW** – [Link](https://whowproject.eu/)
-  Ontology for the World Heritage and cultural objects, designed for semantic reasoning and ML experiments.
+  WHOW (Water Health Open knoWledge) project the first European knowledge graph on water consumption and quality, health parameters and dissemination of diseases.
 - **ERA** – [Link](hhttps://www.era.europa.eu/domains/registers/era-knowlege-graph_en)
   Vocabulary/Ontology governed by the European Union Agency for Railways (https://www.era.europa.eu/).
 It represents the concepts and relationships linked to the sectorial legal framework and the use cases under the Agency´s remit